instant

 Testing instant navigation

-The @next/playwright package exports an instant() helper that holds back dynamic content while the callback runs against the static shell.
+The @next/playwright package exports an instant() helper that holds back dynamic content while the callback runs against the instant UI.
 See the guide for a full example.

 Known issue: shared cookie across projects

-The DevTools use a next-instant-navigation-testing cookie to freeze the UI at the static shell.
+The DevTools use a next-instant-navigation-testing cookie to hold back dynamic content and freeze the page at the instant UI.
 Because cookies are scoped to the domain and not the port, running multiple projects on the same domain (typically localhost) means the cookie is shared across them and can cause unexpected behavior.
 Clear the cookie or close the Instant Navs panel when switching between projects to avoid issues.

 Good to know: This will be fixed as part of stabilizing the feature.